 and mounted back to back on

-panels.
+panels, including a title page.
 They are made to be handled.
 The gold is tooled at different angles to create shifting patterns as the

 viewing angle changes.
 The angle of the easel is adjustable.
 The

 colors of pink change with different light sources.

 The box top has a recessed lacquered panel rubbed to an eggshell finish.

 The studies within the box are rubbed with felt to a soft matte